Key messages on chronic fatigue

 Chronic stress can be both physically and mentally exhausting.
 If you constantly feel tense and your fatigue improves with the reduction of stress, this could be the cause.

-Yes, hormonal changes, such as those occurring during menopause, thyroid problems, or pregnancy, can lead to persistent fatigue.
+Yes, hormonal changes, such as those occurring during menopause, thyroid issues, or pregnancy, can lead to persistent fatigue.

 How are blood values related to constant fatigue?